Why I built Trading Agent — and why one person, not a team

 - What's going on in markets we cover — without telling you what to do about it

-- Why I made specific product choices (Bullish/Bearish instead of Buy/Sell, for example)
+- Why I made specific product choices (why the app never tells you to buy or sell anything, for example)

 - Mistakes I've made and what I learned